TaleSpire-Modding/ConfigurationManager/README.md

 - Keyboard Shortcuts (only displays, WIP)

 ## Changelog
+- 0.11.0: Fix error being thrown on role switch in game.
 - 0.10.0: Upgrade to Framework 4.8.0 and Nuget Dependency
 - 0.9.10: include callbacks for plugins (this is not covered by Config Manager's Sentry)
 - 0.9.8: removed exception throw that was left in 0.9.7